Saxophonist and composer Esa Pietilä biography

 Newly (2020) born Sonic Decode with guitar wizard Raoul Björkenheim and drummer & percussionist Janne Tuomi creates composed, both structurally and non-structurally improvised music echoes of Zappa combined with the sound worlds of Oliver Méssiaen and the atmospheres of György Ligeti

 The duo Pietilä & church organist Pétur Sakari presents composed music from Pietilä, J.S.
 Bach & Astor Piazzolla plus improvised genre-defying journeys without any musical borders.
 The duo Kujala-Pietilä Treatment with accordionist Veli Kujala in which they both include live-electronics in their improvised & composed duo context.
-Another duo Unprecedented with kantele artist Eija Kankaanranta is also a set-up with contemporary music & improvisation.
+Another duo Unprecedented with kantele artist Eija Kankaanranta and newly born duo w/ Estonian quitarist Mart Soo are also a set-ups for contemporary music & improvisation.

 Pietilä gives masterclasses on improvisation and saxophone which has appeared in Boston, Berklee Music school of Music, Louisville, Kentucky “Jamey Aebersold Jazz Program Studies”, Laval University in Montreal, Privatiuniversitet Wien, Graz University Jazz Department, Luzern Musichochschule in Switzerland, Malmö Royal Academy of music (Sweden), Reykjavik FUI Music School, Conservatory Giuseppi Tartini in Trieste, Italy, Conservatory Antonio Scrontino in Trapani, Sicily etc.